 At this time the churches of Mountsorrel and Rothley decided the time was ripe for the partnership to cease.
 This was a very trying time for the church as it was not in a position to call for a full time minister but the Lord led Mr. Tom Scrimshire to offer to take up the pastorate and he served until 1980.
 We were then blessed with the arrival of Pastor Stephen Cooper who was employed in a secular position part-time which enabled him to dedicate the rest of his time to the fellowship here and is the longest serving pastor staying for 30 years until 2010 and even now has not escaped fully as he remains a regular visiting preacher today.
 Pastor Keith Munroe took on the difficult task of following in Pastor Steve's footsteps into a fellowship which had learned to rely heavily on his pastorate, over the next nearly four years he challenged us to take on more responsibility and greater involvement with each other enabling us to continue without a pastor when he felt it was time to move on in 2014.

-Which is where we are today, looking to the early church as written about in the Acts of the Apostles, as a fellowship of believers, meeting regularly together to praise God and make Him known in our community through our witness and service to each other and to Mountsorrel, confident in the promise of Jeremiah 29:11-13
+For the following 5 years we were able to continue working and worshipping together without a pastor until the arrival of our very first full time pastor, Pastor Anthony Orr under whom we have been able to grow together and expand our connections in our wider community, looking to the early church as written about in the Acts of the Apostles, as a fellowship of believers, meeting regularly together to praise God and make Him known in our community through our witness and service to each other and to Mountsorrel, confident in the promise of Jeremiah 29:11-13